 The data in this thesis came from the Spring 2017 run period which was recorded by the GlueX experiment located at Thomas Jefferson National Accelerator Facility in Newport News, Virginia (Figure 2.1).
 The Spring 2017 run started on January 23rd, 2017 and ended on March 13th, 2017.
 The conditions for this run were fairly stable and the only major change was increasing the beam current by 50% on February 24th, 2017.
 The run consisted of five different radiator settings including an amorphous radiator, and four different orientations of the linear polarization vector.
-The four different diamond radiator orientations included an angle of 0°, 45°, 90°, and 135° relative to the lab floor.
+The four different diamond radiator orientations included an angle of $0^{\circ}$ , $45^{\circ}$ , $90^{\circ}$ , and $135^{\circ}$ relative to the lab floor.
 There were two reasons for choosing these four different diamond orientations.
 The first reason is that we need to have a set of data which is perpendicular in photon polarization relative to another set of data.
-Therefore, the data set which was measured at 0° is perpendicular to the data set which was measured at 90°.
-Similarly, the 45° data set is perpendicular to the 135° data set.
+Therefore, the data set which was measured at $0^{\circ}$ is perpendicular to the 135° data set.
 The second reason for choosing four different diamond orientations was to make sure the acceptance inside the spectrometer remained the same for different photon polarization angles.

-Over the course of the entire Spring 2017 run, there were $10.4x10^9$ physics triggers recorded for the 0° diamond orientation, 11.0×10^9 physics triggers recorded for the 90° diamond orientation, 10.0×10^9 physics triggers recorded for the 45° diamond orientation, 10.2×10^9 physics triggers recorded for the 135° diamond orientation, and 8.0×10^9 physics triggers recorded for the amorphous radiator.
+Over the course of the entire Spring 2017 run, there were $10.4 \times 10^9$ physics triggers recorded for the 0° diamond orientation, $11.0 \times 10^9$ physics triggers recorded for the 90° diamond orientation, $10.0 \times 10^9$ physics triggers recorded for the 45° diamond orientation, $10.2 \times 10^9$ physics triggers recorded for the 135° diamond orientation, and $8.0 \times 10^9$ physics triggers recorded for the amorphous radiator.
 Therefore, a total of 50 billion physics triggers were recorded for the Spring 2017 run, resulting in 120 TB of reconstructed event files.
 In addition, there was a trigger rate of roughly 50 kHz for the diamond and amorphous radiators.
 The run conditions were initially set to a "low intensity" beam current of 100 nA for the diamond radiator, and 150 nA for the amorphous radiator.
 As previously mentioned, the beam current was then increased to 150 nA for the diamond radiator and 200 nA for the amorphous radiator.
-For the entirety of this run, a 5 mm collimator hole was used for the beam line and a $75 \mu m$ Beryllium converter was used to measure photon polarization.
-As of this date, the Spring 2017 run is the most successful reconstructed physics run period for

-GlueX.
-It should be noted, however, that the Spring 2018 run should have even more statistics once the data is reconstructed an analyzed.
+For the entirety of this run, a 5 mm collimator hole was used for the beam line and a 75 $\mu m$ Beryllium converter was used to measure photon polarization.
+As of this date, the Spring 2017 run is the most successful reconstructed physics run period for GlueX.
+It should be noted, however, that the Spring 2018 run should have even more statistics once the data is reconstructed and analyzed.